WEST CARLETON FAMILY HEALTH TEAM

 • Diabetes and prediabetes

-• Digestive disorders such as celiac disease and irritable bowel syndrome
+• Digestive disorders including celiac disease, irritable bowel syndrome and inflammatory bowel diseases

 • Prenatal health